 Kevin Campbell was the hero for Forest, netting all three goals as they beat Coventry City 3-0 to start the new season in impressive fashion.

-However, Campbell’s hat-trick proved to be a rare highlight in a disappointing season, Forest finishing bottom of the Premier League and being relegated that year.
+However, Campbell’s hat-trick proved to be a rare highlight in a disappointing season, as Forest were relegated from the Premier League after finishing bottom of the division.

 Fabrizio Ravanelli – 1996

 Hitting an opening day hat-trick might be one thing, to do it on your debut for your new club is another matter entirely.

 Fabrizio Ravanelli announced his arrival at Middlesbrough in spectacular style, the £7m big-money signing from Champions League winners Juventus hitting three in a thrilling opening day draw with Liverpool

 Liverpool thrice took the lead on Teeside, only for Ravanelli to respond each time and instantly endear himself to his new supporters.

 Ravanelli’s 16 league goals that season were not enough to save his new club however, and like Campbell at Forest that same season, an opening day hat-trick ended in relegation.